gab0071/gab0071/README.md

 ## Hi there 👋 I'am J.Gabriela Mendes!!

 - 🌱 I’m currently learning Full Stack Web3 development on FreeCodeCamp with @PatrickAlphaC !!
-If you want to learn as well, here the Link to video: https://www.youtube.com/watch?v=gyMwXuJrbJQ ⚡⚡
+If you want to learn as well, here the Link: https://www.youtube.com/watch?v=gyMwXuJrbJQ ⚡⚡

 - 📫 How to reach me: jeicarm7@gmail.com😄